Skip to main content

 Grilled Octopus

-Tender octopus chargrilled to perfection, served with lemon, extra virgin olive oil, oregano, and often capers.
-A beloved mezze in coastal tavernas and islands, showcasing Greece's exceptional seafood tradition.
+Octopus cooked over coals until tender, dressed with lemon, extra virgin olive oil, oregano, and often capers.
+It's a favorite mezze in coastal tavernas and on the islands, and a good measure of Greece's seafood cooking.

 Fava (Yellow Split Pea Purée)